-Peter Jayasekara, the Environmental Health and Safety (EHS) Director, at 718-482-5507 extension 5507 is responsible for implementation of the ECP.
-The EHSO will maintain, review, and update the ECP at least annually, and whenever necessary to include new or modified tasks and procedures.
-The EHSO is located in the E Building, Room E409 and may be reached at 718-482-5507
+Peter Jayasekara, Director of Environmental Health and Safety is responsible for implementation of the ECP.
+The Environmental Health and Safety Office (EHSO) will maintain, review, and update the ECP at least annually, and whenever necessary to include new or modified tasks and procedures.
+The EHSO is located in the E Building, Room E409 and can be reached at 718-482-5507